 Over the past decade mounting scientific evidences demonstrate the devastating effect of crime exposure to child development and life outcomes.
 Despite the indisputable severity of the problem, it is documented that the majority of children suffering the dire consequences of crime exposure are never identified.
 Even when identified, only a miniscule minority ever receive services or treatment to facilitate recovery.
 Until recently it was assumed that the deficiency in identification and service provision was the result of statutory gaps that prohibited eligibility for services from many categories of children exposed to crime, and particularly those affected by indirect exposure.
 The article presents the results of a unique 50-states survey that examines the root causes of the problem.
 Unexpectedly, the survey uncovers that the problem does not stem from statutory gaps, as previously assumed, but from deep system failures, access to information challenges, and lack of coordination among governing agencies and organizations.

 Gilad, Michal, "The Triple-C Impact: Responding to Childhood Exposure to Crime and Violence" (2017).
-Faculty Scholarship.
+Faculty Scholarship at Penn Law.
 1857.

 Criminal Law Commons, Criminology Commons, Criminology and Criminal Justice Commons, Family Law Commons, Health Law and Policy Commons, Juvenile Law Commons, Law and Society Commons, Maternal and Child Health Commons, Other Public Affairs, Public Policy and Public Administration Commons, Public Law and Legal Theory Commons, Social and Cultural Anthropology Commons, Social Control, Law, Crime, and Deviance Commons, Social Welfare Commons, Social Welfare Law Commons